 - It is dangerous to ride with a worn-out tire.
-When a tire tread begins to show crosswise lines, have a Yamaha dealer replace - The replacement of all wheeland brake-related parts, including the tires, should be left to a Yamaha dealer, who has the necessary professional knowledge and experience.
+When a tire tread begins to show crosswise lines, have a Yamaha dealer replace the tire immediately. - The replacement of all wheeland brake-related parts, including the tires, should be left to a Yamaha dealer, who has the necessary professional knowledge and experience.